 Do not apply at random.
 Compare your options, identify your preferred course and institution, and select one or two alternatives as backups.

 Be careful when filling in the application form and make sure you provide accurate information backed with documentary evidence.
 Once this is done, it is time face the excruciating wait until you receive your acceptance.
 Once you confirm your interest, the university will send an acceptance letter, which plays a significant role in the formalities ahead.

 Now that you have an institution ready to admit you, it is time to apply for the Canada Study Permit.
 You can apply online or visit your local visa application centre.
 Your application must be accompanied by the acceptance letter received in the previous step, your passport, and documentary proof that you have adequate finances to study in Canada.

-If you have applied to an institution in the province of Quebec, then you will, along with the acceptance letter, also received a ‘Certificat d’acceptation du Québec’ (CAQ).
+If you have applied to an institution in the province of Quebec, then you will also receive, along with the acceptance letter, a “Certificat d’acceptation du Québec” (CAQ).
 Make sure you include this document in your study permit application.